Skip to main content

 8 mentions Positive Neutral Negative

 Overall, the game's optimization is mixed; while performance is generally good on many rigs with minimal overheating issues, players report occasional stuttering and server-side problems that hinder gameplay.
-Combat mechanics are criticized for being unbalanced and frustrating, contributing to a less enjoyable experience.
-Additionally, the lack of a healthy player population due to poor marketing further exacerbates performance issues.
+Combat is criticized for being unbalanced and frustrating, and the lack of a healthy player population further exacerbates these issues.
+Despite some positive experiences, a performance update is desired by many users.

 • “Performance was pretty good, no big issues or hiccups.”